dbrazzor/Snake/README.md

 ----------

-Feel free to use the code, mention me if you desire and ask any question, I would be glad to help!
+Feel free to use the code, mention me if you desire and ask any question, I will be glad to help!

 Have a nice day 🐍